annettalekto/zettelkasten/README.md

 # zettelkasten
-Write your notes for the Zettelkasten method
+Save your notes for the Zettelkasten method